MWSU Track & Field head coach ready to move forward

 ST. JOSEPH, Mo.
-(News-Press NOW) — Missouri Western State University has named a new dean of students: Daniel Avegalio.
+(News-Press NOW) — Missouri Western State University reinstated the Track & Field program after ‘new information and a new level of support’ came forward.

 Continue ReadingST.
 JOSEPH, Mo.
-(News-Press NOW) — Missouri Western State University has named a new dean of students: Daniel Avegalio.
+(News-Press NOW) — Missouri Western State University reinstated the Track & Field program after ‘new information and a new level of support’ came forward.

 Continue ReadingMissouri Western softball continued its late-season surge Wednesday, sweeping Missouri S&T in a doubleheader at the Spring Sports Complex with a 2-0 win in Game 1 and a thrilling 6-5 extra-inning victory in Game 2.